Redocly/redocly-cli-cookbook/README.md

 - [OpenAI isConsequential](./custom-plugin-decorators/openai-is-consequential) - add `x-openai-isConsequential: true` specification extension to GET operations.
 - [Remove extensions](./custom-plugin-decorators/remove-extensions) - remove any given [OpenAPI Extensions](https://spec.openapis.org/oas/v3.1.0#specification-extensions) from an OpenAPI document.
 - [Remove unused tags](./custom-plugin-decorators/remove-unused-tags) - remove tags that are declared but not used by any operations.
+- [Azure APIM](./custom-plugin-decorators/azure-apim) - remove features unsupported by Azure APIM such as examples.

 #### Rules (for custom plugins)